top of page

 Early mornings, QiGong and walks in the woods helped take the edge off my anxiety.
 Evenings, meditation helped harness my chattering mind.
 Breathing exercises helped me find sleep and a new stillness.
 Opening myself to prayer, visualization and ‘radical acceptance’ fed my spirit.

-Many loving arms and lovely rituals ultimately lifted me up (along with, crucially, Big Pharma, which...joke's on me!....I used to love to hate).
+Many loving arms and lovely rituals ultimately lifted me up (along with, crucially, Big Pharma, which...Cosmic Joke #2!....I used to love to hate).

 I got my health back, and so much more.